noraconrad/noraconrad/README.md

 ## How I Work

 I bridge the gap between what data shows and what businesses need to do with it.
-My toolkit: SQL, JavaScript/React for custom interfaces, Supabase for backend infrastructure, and AI no-code tools for rapid iteration.
+My toolkit: SQL, JavaScript/React for custom interfaces, Supabase for backend infrastructure, and AI no-code tools for rapid iteration (Wispr & Cursor).
 This combo lets me ship faster than building everything custom and cheaper than traditional SaaS solutions.

 Currently working with **[Ardor Energy](https://ardorenergy.com/)** on analytics infrastructure and **[MacPac Fulfillment](https://www.macpacfulfillment.com/)** on a custom warehouse management system.